On profinite subgroups of an algebraic group over a local field: Introduction

 In Theorem \ref{thm:first:compact:condition}, the algebraic $k$-group verifying the equivalent conditions are exactly the quasi-reductive ones. \end{Rq}

-By the same way as in the reductive case \cite[BTR theorem]{Prasad-TitsTheorem}, there is a correspondence between compactness and anisotropy for unipotent groups, given by Oesterlé \cite[VI.1]{Oesterle}: assume that $k$ is a imperfect local field, then $U$ is $k$-wound if, and only if, $U(k)$ is compact.
+In the same way as in the reductive case \cite[BTR theorem]{Prasad-TitsTheorem}, there is a correspondence between compactness and anisotropy for unipotent groups, given by Oesterlé \cite[VI.1]{Oesterle}: assume that $k$ is an imperfect local field, then $U$ is $k$-wound if, and only if, $U(k)$ is compact.